seedabit/ui-components/README.md

    npx @seed-a-bit/cli add button
    ```

-2. The CLI will automatically set up the component in your project, including any necessary dependencies, configurations and directories.
+2. The CLI will automatically set up the component in your project, including any necessary dependencies, configurations and correct directories.

 3. Import and use the component in your code:
    ```tsx